2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Director of Civil Liberties at Stanford Center for Internet and Society, Stanford Law School

-Jennifer Granick is the Director of Civil Liberties at the Stanford Center for Internet and Society, focusing on surveillance and privacy law.
+Jennifer Granick was the Director of Civil Liberties at the Stanford Center for Internet and Society, focusing on government surveillance and privacy laws.

 KONG Xiangjun